 Our clients have reported more stable moods, increased energy, better memory retention and access, increased environmental, personal, and emotional sensitivity, higher cognitive capacity and function, and improved coordination, balance, and general body function with neurofeedback.
 Parents and teachers have noted more flexibility, focus, better sleep, mood, and emotional regulation with children in their care.

 We primarily utilize FDA approved Neurofield Technology which allows for pEMF, tDCS, tACS, tRNS, and RTZ therapeutic approaches.
 We also use the FDA approved Low Energy Neurofeedback Systems (LENS) created by Ochs Labs.
-With these treatments potential minor and temporary side effects are: headaches, dizziness, itching or redness under the electrode.
+With these treatments potential minor and temporary side effects are: headaches, dizziness, and itching or redness under the electrode.

-pEMF – Pulsed electromagnetic field (pEMF) introduces magnetic pulses to the brain. pEMF is passive and the magnetic pulses focused on specific sections of the cerebral cortex entrains the brain towards the frequencies being pulsed.
+pEMF – Pulsed Electromagnetic Field (pEMF) introduces magnetic pulses to the brain. pEMF is passive and the magnetic pulses focused on specific sections of the cerebral cortex entrains the brain towards the frequencies being pulsed.

-tACS – Transcranial alternating current stimulation (tACS) is another safe, neuromodulation therapy which applies alternating current through the skull to entrain the brain in a frequency-specific manner, gently correcting neural oscillations towards the norm.
+tACS – Transcranial Alternating Current Stimulation (tACS) is another safe neuromodulation therapy which applies alternating current through the skull to entrain the brain in a frequency-specific manner, gently correcting neural oscillations towards the norm.

-LENS – Low Energy Neurofeedback System is a passive form of neurofeedback that uses a verylow voltage to send feedback which is offset a certain number of cycles per second faster than the brain’s dominant frequency.
-This feedback has shown promising clinical results for conditions such as TBI, fibromyalgia, anger, restless leg syndrome, anxiety, depression, insomnia and others.
+LENS – Low Energy Neurofeedback System is a passive form of neurofeedback that uses a very low voltage to send feedback which is offset a certain number of cycles per second faster than the brain’s dominant frequency.
+This feedback has shown promising clinical results for conditions such as TBI, fibromyalgia, anger, restless leg syndrome, anxiety, depression, insomnia, and others.
 LENS can be used with very young children.